Tahin Tahera

-Tahin Tahera (তাহিন তাহেরা) (born 28 June 1990) is a Bangladeshi former cricketer who played as a left-handed batter and slow left-arm orthodox bowler.
+Tahin Tahera (তাহিন তাহেরা) (born 28 June 1990) is a Bangladeshi former cricketer.
+An all-rounder, she batted left-handed was a slow left-arm orthodox bowler.
 She played for Bangladesh in 2011, before the side was granted full international status.
 She played domestic cricket for Khulna Division and Rangpur Division.

 Early life and background

 Tahera was born on 28 June 1990 in Khulna, Bangladesh.